ckeditor/ckeditor5/docs/updating/nim-migration/dll-builds.md

 # Migrating from DLL builds

-DLL are webpack-specific builds that register CKEditor 5 and its plugins to the globally scoped variable called `CKEditor5`.
-This variables could then be used to create the editor instance.
+DLL are webpack-specific builds that register CKEditor 5 and its plugins in a globally scoped variable `CKEditor5`.
+This variable could then be used to create the editor instance.

-Because the new installation methods do not rely on global variables, the migration from DLL builds to the new installation methods should mostly be a matter of changing the way you import CKEditor 5 and its plugins.
+Since the new installation methods do not rely on global variables, migrating from the DLL builds to the new installation methods should mostly be a matter of changing the way you import CKEditor 5 and its plugins.

-Other notable difference is that DLLs uses `<script>` tags while the new CDN build uses `<script type="module">` tag, which behaves differently in some cases.
-For more information, see this [MDN page explaining differences between modules and standard scripts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#other_differences_between_modules_and_standard_scripts).
+Other notable difference is that DLLs uses `<script>` tags while the new CDN build uses `<script type="module">` tag, which behave differently in some cases.
+For more information, see this [MDN page explaining the differences between modules and standard scripts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#other_differences_between_modules_and_standard_scripts).

 ## Prerequisites

 Before you start, follow the usual upgrade path to update your project to use the latest version of CKEditor 5.
-This will rule out any issues that might be caused by upgrading from outdated version of CKEditor 5.
+This will rule out any problems that may be caused by upgrading from an outdated version of CKEditor 5.

 ## Migration steps